 Star Trek: Picard

-We noticed but one name from Star Trek: Picard.
-That was Cristóbal Rios, former Captain of the non-Federation starship La Sirena, and later Captain of Starfleet’s U.S.S.
+We noticed only a handful of names from Star Trek: Picard.
+First was Cristóbal Rios, former Captain of the non-Federation starship La Sirena, and later Captain of Starfleet’s U.S.S.
 Stargazer.
+Captain Liam Shaw, the cantankerous Captain of the Titan, who died in the Picard finale, also gets his due.
+A minor cameo character, Admiral Sally Whitely, also receives a name on the wall.

 Star Trek: Strange New Worlds